CodeTogether-Inc/CodeTogether-Live/docs/docs/faqs/faq.md

 <details>
   <summary> Is the Audio/Video bridge encrypted?</summary>

-  A/V communications use encrypted WebRTC channels that are independent from CodeTogether session services.
+  A/V communications use encrypted WebRTC channels that are independent from CodeTogether Live session services.
 Due to limitations in how browsers currently support WebRTC, these communications are not end-to-end encrypted.
-In the unlikely event of these channels being compromised, as they are independent of the regular CodeTogether session, they can never expose access to the source code or your CodeTogether session in any way.
+In the unlikely event of these channels being compromised, as they are independent of the regular CodeTogether Live session, they can never expose access to the source code or your CodeTogether Live session in any way.

 </details>